 Please read on if you want to know more about how moles live underground.

-Moles have their own territory, approximately 550 sq yards.
+Moles have their territory, approximately 550 sq yards.
 This territory contains all of the tunnels, but the length of the burrows varies depending on the soil type.
-If the soil has a plentiful supply of insects and worms such as clay, then the tunnels may be shorter.
+The tunnels may be shorter if the soil has a plentiful supply of insects and worms.

 The tunnels act as a trap for many worms and insects.
-As they fall into the tunnels, the mole runs up and down the tunnels picking up the food.
+As they fall into the tunnels, the mole runs up and down, picking up the food.

 Worms are one of the most important food sources for a mole, but they will also eat many other insects and small invertebrates.

 Mole tunnels in woodland are generally the shortest but most permanent of all territories.
-This is due to the abundance of food in the area as there are few disturbances and plenty of plants to support food.
-In woodland areas, there are normally six or fewer territories, each supporting one mole.
-In a woodland area with six territories, there may be three tons of worms to support them.
+This is due to the abundance of food in the area as there are few disturbances and plenty of plants to support nutrition.
+There usually are six or fewer territories in woodland areas, each supporting one mole.
+In a woodland area with six territories, three tons of worms may support them.

-Moles can also be found in sandy soils, but here a longer tunnel system is needed.
-As there is not as much food in sandy soils, the tunnels need to be longer to allow more insects and worms to drop down into the tunnels.
+Moles can also be found in sandy soils, but a longer tunnel system is needed here.
+As there is not as much food in sandy soils, the tunnels are longer to allow more insects and worms to drop down into the tunnels.

-Moles are solitary animals and live their lives in their own territory.
-However, they also have a communal tunnel, which can lead to many territories.
-When a mole leaves a territory, another mole may use the communal tunnel to take over the unused territory.
+Moles are solitary animals and live their lives in their territory.
+However, they also have a communal tunnel leading to many territories.
+When a mole leaves a region, another may use the joint tunnel to take over the unused territory.

-The dry weather can affect moles as well, as there is less food in the tunnels, which will make the mole seek out prey elsewhere.
+The dry weather can also affect moles, as there is less food in the tunnels, making the mole seek out prey elsewhere.
 Moles come out of their tunnels using the nest more often than thought but are extremely stealthy when above ground.

 Moles will not stay above the ground for long, returning to its nest and tunnels.